muratk3n/thirdwave/en/README.md

 ---

-Haha the Arabic guy is the same one in both \#idday and *Iron Man*, playing the same sort of character.
+Haha the Arabic guy is the same one in both *Indep Day* and *Iron Man*, playing the same sort of character.

 \#idday